ian512549/new-nc-flix/README.md

 | action     | Shooty shooty punchy punchy                   |
 | drama      | Plot driven story time                        |

-6. Create a junction table movies_genres which maps the movies to their appropriate genres.
+2. Movies can often be associated with more than one genre.
+Create a this many-many relationsip between the `genres` table and the `movies`

+## Task 4

-7. Query the database to find the number of films in stock in each genre.
+1. Query the database to find the number of films in stock in each genre.

-8. Query the database to find the average rating for films in the family genre made before 2000.
+2. Query the database to find the average rating for films in stock in Newcastle.

-## Subqueries, unions and except

-9. Query the database to find retrieve all the fantasy film titles which have a rating greater than the average all with the number of copies we own.
+3. Query the database to retrieve all the films released in the 90s which have a rating greater than the total average.

-10. Query the database to find the amount copies we have of the top rated film of the 5 most recently released films we own.
+4. Query the database to find the amount copies in stock of the top rated film of the five most recently released films.

-11. Query the database to find a list of all the locations customers live in which don't contain a store.
+5. Query the database to find a list of all the locations customers live in which don't contain a store.

-12. Of the stores which exist in locations customers exist, calculate which has the largest catalogue of stock.
+6. Of the stores which exist in locations customers exist, calculate which has the largest catalogue of stock.
 What is the most abundant genre?

+## Task 5

+1. Query the database to find the store with store with the most copies of sequels. _Note: For now let's assume you can tell if a film is a sequel based on it's title._

+2. This is likely not a good way to identify sequels going forward.
+Alter the table to track this information better and then update previous query to make use of this new structure.

-## Windowing
+## Task 6

+1. Design a way of storing information on rentals.
+A rental should track the following information:

+    - rental_id
+    - stock_id
+    - rental_start
+    - rental_end
+    - customer_id

+    Add some rental rows we can query later.

-13. Create an output which gives us the following information:
+2. Create an output with the following information:

-    a) store_id, location, number of customers in the same location
+-   store_id, location, number of customers in the same location
-    b) number of films available in store
+-   number of films available in store
-    c) most valued customer (customer with most rentals)
+-   most valued customer (customer with most rentals)
-    d) most popular film (film with most rentals)
+-   most popular film (film with most rentals)
-    d) average rating of store (calculated as average of all films in store)
+-   average rating of store (calculated as average of all films in store)

-TODO:

--   windowing

--   coalesce

--
+## Task 7